Suicide bombings kill 23 near Iran embassy in Beirut

 Lebanon has suffered a series of sectarian clashes and bomb attacks on Sunni and Shi'ite Muslim targets which have been linked to the Syrian conflict and which had already killed scores of people this year.

-Tuesday's bombing took place on the eve of more talks between world powers and Iran over Tehran's disputed nuclear programme.
+Tuesday's bombing took place on the eve of more talks between world powers and Iran over Tehran's disputed nuclear program.
 They came close to agreeing an interim deal during negotiations earlier this month.

 The bombs also struck as Assad's forces extended their military gains in Syria before peace talks which the United Nations hopes to convene in mid-December and which Iran says it is ready to attend.